Restaurant SEO: 7 Tips To Boost Your Organic Performance

 Online reviews have become incredibly influential in diners’ decision-making process when choosing a restaurant — restaurants live and die by their reputation.

-63% of consumers would lose trust in a business if it had mostly negative reviews online.
-In other words, if your restaurant has a low overall rating and negative recent reviews plastered across sites like Google, Yelp, TripAdvisor, and more, it’s going to make it extremely difficult to get new customers through the door.
+In fact, according to one study, 63% of consumers would lose trust in a business if it had mostly negative reviews online.
+In other words, if your restaurant has a low overall rating and negative recent reviews plastered across sites like Google, Yelp, TripAdvisor, and more, it’s going to be extremely difficult to get new customers through the door.

 On the flip side, actively managing your online reviews can provide a major SEO advantage.
 While the number of reviews and average rating don’t seem to have a direct impact on your search rankings, they can affect click-through rates from directory listings to your site.
 Frequently receiving positive reviews shows you’re an active business providing a great experience.
 This boosts the likelihood that people will see your listing on Google Maps, Yelp, or other directories and then make a reservation or visit your site.